 "But if the bright lights don't receive you ...
 You should turn yourself around and come on home" Two Matchbox 20 Songs are included on my All That's Unspoken Playlist.

 My writing muse is closely tied to my love of music.
 For me, a big part of writing my novel is having a solid soundtrack that plays in the background while I'm writing.
 They are songs that speak of the theme of the book or perfectly reflect the characters journey.
 For my most recent novel, All That's Unspoken, I've already shared "Same Old Lang Syne" with you.
-Today, I would like to share two Matchbox Twenty songs that are also on the soundtrack: "If You're Gone" and "Bright Lights" "If You're Gone" One of the reasons this song has always been a favorite of
+Today, I would like to share two Matchbox Twenty songs that are also on the soundtrack: "If You're Gone" and "Bright Lights" "If You're Gone" One of the reasons this song has always

 An essential collection of Americana